 Chicken consumption in the US is staggering.
 Roughly 175 million chickens are processed every week and 50 billion pounds are consumed every year in the US alone.
 America's appetite for chicken is insatiable and in order to meet market demands, the poultry industry has engineered a modern-day Frankenchicken; the Cornish Cross.
 A biologically engineered super chicken-meat-maker, the Cornish Cross grows from hatch to a market-ready slaughter size in just forty days.
 Whether sustainably raised on open pasture and fed an all-organic, non-GMO diet, or crammed into a giant industrial building where they are fed, watered, vacuumed and butchered by machines, the chicken consumed in America, from drive-thrus to fine dining, is the same Cornish Cross.

-Together, the genetics and the special handling of the Poulet Bleu results in a singular cooking and eating experience.
-Poulet Bleu presents today’s chefs with a rare, fresh-opportunity to work with a ‘new’ classic ingredient, to discover and master techniques, classic and modern, to create dishes, classic and modern, to provide their guests with the rare opportunity taste and experience this timeless delicacy.
+Together, the unique genetics, the impeccable handling and the pristine processing of the Poulet Bleu, all result in a singular cooking and eating experience.
+Poulet Bleu is a unique, A.O.C. quality, premium poultry product finally available in North America.
+Poulet Bleu presents today’s chefs with a rare, fresh-opportunity to work with a ‘new’ classic ingredient, to discover and master techniques, classic and modern, to create dishes, classic and modern, to provide their guests with the rare opportunity taste and experience a unique and timeless delicacy.

 French Exclusivity